 Finally, while TPAs often require an up-front investment, our HRA software administration allows you to pay as you go for a simple monthly fee and no long-term commitments.

-Outsourcing administration of your self-funded or level-funded health plans to a TPA can be a tempting option, but it comes with more up-front costs, a less direct line of support for your employees, and loss of control of your benefit.
+Outsourcing administration of your level-funded or self-funded employer health plan to a TPA can be a tempting option, but it comes with more up-front costs, a less direct line of support for your employees, and loss of control of your benefit.

-If you are considering an HRA for your health benefit and want the independence of administering it on your own but want a time-saving tool to handle the more tedious tasks, contact us at PeopleKeep to get started.
+If you are considering an HRA for your health benefit and want the independence of administering it on your own, but want a time-saving tool to handle the more tedious tasks, schedule a call with a PeopleKeep HRA specialist to get started.